randyrektor/DaVinci-Gate/README.md

 ## Usage

+### ⚠️ IMPORTANT: Use Compound Clips for Frame Accuracy

+**For best results and frame-accurate processing, always use compound clips:**

+- **Regular clips** may experience sync issues, especially with different frame rates
+- **Compound clips** provide perfect frame accuracy and eliminate sync problems
+- **How to create**: Right-click any clip → "Create Compound Clip"

 ### Recommended Workflow (Single Track)

 1. **Prepare your timeline**:
+   - **Convert each clip to a compound clip first** (right-click → "Create Compound Clip")
    - Place all compound clips (e.g., "1Scott", "2Wes", "3CJ") on a single audio track
    - Ensure clips have descriptive names that will become the host names